LimePay/docs/Getting-Started.md

 The steps that are required for the creation and configuration are described below.
 ___
 ### 1. Create Organization
-The creation of organization is performed by LimePay's support and it is part of the onboarding process.
+The creation of organization is performed by LimePay's support and it is part of the on-boarding process.
 ___

 ### 2. Create User

-The creation of organization is performed by LimePay's support and it is part of the onboarding process.
+The creation of organization is performed by LimePay's support and it is part of the on-boarding process.
 ___

 ### 3. Create API User

-The creation of API Credentials is performed by LimePay's support and it is part of the onboarding process.
+The creation of API Credentials is performed by LimePay's support and it is part of the on-boarding process.
 ___

 ### 4. Create Vendor

-The creation of Vendor is performed by LimePay's support and it is part of the onboarding process.
+The creation of Vendor is performed by LimePay's support and it is part of the on-boarding process.
-There are some [invoice/receipt configuration](#invoce/receipt-configuration) that you might want to be included on onboarding process.
+There are some [invoice/receipt configuration](#invoce/receipt-configuration) that you might want to be included in the on-boarding process.
 ___

 ### 5. Create Shopper